-On average, April is a temperate month in Florida, offering comparable weather to mid-Summer in Pennsylvania.
+On average, November is a temperate month in Florida, offering comparable weather to early summer in Pennsylvania.
 More specifics about weather expectations are available here.

 Disney resort hotels have community laundry facilities, so there is no need to over-pack.
-Despite temperate April weather, Florida heat and sunshine can always become intense, so also pack protective items like sunglasses, hats, and sunscreen.
+Despite moderate November weather, Florida heat and sunshine can always become intense, so also pack protective items like sunglasses, hats, and sunscreen.

 Guests traveling with younger companions may also wish to bring their own strollers, which should be easily transportable (e.g., foldable and lightweight).
 Single and double strollers are also available for daily rental at all theme parks.

 You may wish to bring a backpack or tote to store certain items when you visit the Parks.
 You are allowed to bring outside food and beverages (except alcohol) into all theme parks.
 All bags are subject to security screening before Guests may enter the Parks.
 Review Disney's list of prohibited personal items prior to your visit, and Guests traveling by plane should also consult the TSA mobile app to verify the permissibility of items they plan to pack.

 Traveling By Plane